Whoop Band 5.0 for 2024 – Fact or Fantasy – What new features will the new strap have?

 - ❌Additional hardware linked to PUSH.
 I would expect the meat of the sensing and algorithms to be in the band and the app.
 Perhaps there is some scope to introduce secondary sensors to measure gym movements without changing the position of your main Whoop band.

 - ❌ ANT+ heart rate and running dynamics broadcast.
 Nah, Whoop assumes that you do NOT have a Garmin.
-Although to be fair, it would help those of you who cycle with older bike computers.
+Although to be fair, it would help those who cycle with older bike computers.
 You can use NPE WYUR alongside Whoop in that and similar scenarios.
-A similar argument exists against GymKit support…Whoop is an HR monitor that already broadcasts HR, at best it will support an extra BLE broadcast channel.
+A similar argument exists against GymKit support…Whoop is an HR monitor that already broadcasts HR; at best, it will support an extra BLE broadcast channel.

 - ❌ Real-time temperature and blood oxygen.
 Lol, no. It’s not a thermometer or medical tool.